-We have waited too long and we have lacked coordination in our efforts to get to grips with the problem.
+We have waited too long and we have lacked coordination in our efforts to begin dealing with this problem.

 We need clear objectives and strong ecological governance at the global level, a concept that continues to elude us.

 We must agree on a strategy that reflects our shared concern to ensure that the requirements of economic growth take environmental and social considerations fully into account.